-April 10, 2019: Milan G. Marinkovich was invited to present a 2 hour CLE lecture on Epidural Steroid Injections at the annual TASIU Gulf Coast Insurance Fraud Seminar.
-The lecture will be a follow-up to his 2017 presentation, "Deconstructing the ESI Buildup: A Proactive Approach."
+Milan G. Marinkovich was invited to present a 2 hour CE lecture on Epidural Steroid Injections on April 10, 2019, at the annual TASIU Gulf Coast Insurance Fraud Seminar.
+This lecture will be a follow-up to his 2017 presentation, "Deconstructing the ESI Buildup: A Proactive Approach."

-SEPTEMBER 17, 2018: Milan G. Marinkovich represented the defendants in a premises liability lawsuit filed by the Plaintiff.
+SEPTEMBER 17, 2018: Milan G. Marinkovich represented the defendants in a premises liability lawsuit.
 The Plaintiff claimed various personal injuries arising out of an alleged slip and fall on or about March 19, 2016, at The Galleria Mall, in Houston, Texas.
 After Milan filed both traditional and no evidence motions for summary judgment on behalf of all named defendants, the Court dismissed all of Plaintiff's claims.

 FIRST FAVORABLE DEFENSE VERDICT IN 2018

 MARCH 7, 2018: After demanding between $275,000 and $300,000 at trial, the Plaintiff only recovered $3,500.00 from the jury that deliberated for one hour.

 FIFTH FAVORABLE DEFENSE VERDICT IN A ROW TO END 2017